Ouroboros (Red Dwarf): Plot

-Back in the present, on Starbug, Kryten (Robert Llewellyn) shows Lister (Craig Charles) that he has found some new clothes for him, including a rather feminine looking dressing gown, which he says he can alter so that Lister can wear it.
-Cat (Danny John-Jules) comes in and tells them there is something strange on the scan, but he's reluctant to commit himself as to whether it's a "wibbly thing" or a "swirly thing".
+Back in the present, on Starbug, Kryten (Robert Llewellyn) tells Lister (Craig Charles) that he has found some new clothes for him, including a rather feminine looking dressing gown, which he says he can alter so that Lister can wear it.
+Cat (Danny John-Jules) comes in and tells them there is something strange on the scan, but he is reluctant to declare whether it is a "wibbly thing" or a "swirly thing".
 In the drive room, Lister, Kryten and the Cat see that what is before them is a sort of temporal disturbance.
 There is no way to outrun it, and so they head straight into it.

-As they pass through it, they discover a temporal rift in normal space, through which they encounter an alternative Red Dwarf crew, with some small differences: in this reality, it is Lister who is the hologram, having failed to survive the accident that wiped out the crew.
-He explains to our Lister that in their reality, Kochanski (Chloë Annett) found out that he had smuggled Frankenstein on board ship and took the cat away from him.
-As a result, Lister was not put into stasis, as he was not caught breaking quarantine regulations.
+As they pass through it, they discover a temporal rift in normal space, through which they encounter an alternative Red Dwarf crew, with some minor differences: in this reality, it is Lister who is the hologram, having failed to survive the accident that wiped out the crew.
+He explains to the human Lister that in their reality, Kochanski (Chloë Annett) found out that he had smuggled Frankenstein on board the ship and took the cat away from him.
+As a result, Lister was not put into stasis as he was not caught breaking quarantine regulations.
 In fact, it was Kochanski who ended up in stasis, and to Lister's delight, she is alive, and with the alternative crew.
 Rimmer is not, of course, Lister having been brought back as a hologram to keep Kochanski sane.
 Kryten is there, and the Cat is there as well.

-On meeting, Kochanski asks Lister if he would not mind doing something for her, as she wants one day to have children... unfortunately for Dave, she is not thinking about sex, but instead wants him to deposit a sperm sample into the invitro tube she hands him, which already has her sample in it.
+On meeting, Kochanski asks Lister if he would not mind doing something for her, as she wants one day to have children... unfortunately for him, she is not thinking about sex, but instead wants him to deposit a sperm sample into the invitro tube she hands him, which already has her sample in it.
 Just then the temporal rift is broken as a GELF warship attacks the link and breaks it.
-Kochanski nearly falls through the link into the endless void of non-space; however she is saved by the crew of Starbug, yet ends up on the wrong side of the link and falls unconscious.
+Kochanski nearly falls through the link into the endless void of non-space; however she is saved by the crew of Starbug yet ends up on the wrong side of the link and falls unconscious.